Daily life

 For staying informed: a mix of major English newspapers and resident-facing publications.

 Seoulstart (seoulstart.com) is plain-language guides on visas, housing, money, healthcare, plus a weekly brief on what's happening in Korea worth knowing about.
-Available in English, Vietnamese, Filipino, Russian, and Chinese.
+Available in English, Korean, Vietnamese, Russian, and Chinese.
 (Disclosure: this is us.)

 The Korea Herald (koreaherald.com) is the largest English-language Korean newspaper.
 Daily news, business, culture.